A comparison between Shapefit compression and Full-Modelling method with PyBird for DESI 2024 and beyond: Introduction

 Within this context, the aims of this paper are two-fold.
-Firstly, we validate that the \textsc{PyBird} EFTofLSS pipeline can reliably produce cosmological constraints within DESI, with sufficient control of modeling systematics that we can ensure the robustness of upcoming constraints from the Year 1 data release \citep{DESI2024.I.DR1}.
-Secondly, we test whether \textit{ShapeFit} can still get similar constraints to the \textit{Full-Modelling} fit within DESI, such that the main output product of the collaboration can be a simple set of compressed BAO, growth, and shape compressed parameters with which the community can perform their own cosmological inference.
+Firstly, we validate that the \textsc{PyBird} EFTofLSS pipeline can reliably produce cosmological constraints within DESI, with sufficient control of systematic errors in the theoretical modelling of the clustering to ensure the robustness of upcoming constraints from the Year 1 data release \citep{DESI2024.I.DR1}.
+Secondly, we test whether \textit{ShapeFit} can still get similar constraints to the \textit{Full-Modelling} fit within DESI, such that the main output product of the collaboration can be a simple set of compressed BAO, growth, and shape compressed parameters with which the community can perform their cosmological inference.
 This paper forms one in a set of four, each focused on similar tests with the other pipelines mentioned above (\textsc{Velocileptors} \citep{KP5s2-Maus}, \textsc{FOLPS$\nu$} \citep{KP5s3-Noriega}, and EFT-GSM \citep{KP5s5-Ramirez}).
-A fifth paper in the series \citep{KP5s1-Maus} compares and contrasts the results across the different pipelines, demonstrating consistency in the precision of DESI cosmological parameter constraints even in the extreme case of a \(200h^{-3} \mathrm{Gpc}^3\) volume, despite different intrinsic modeling assumptions.
+A fifth paper in the series \citep{KP5s1-Maus} compares and contrasts the results across the different pipelines, demonstrating consistency in the precision of DESI cosmological parameter constraints even in the extreme case of a \(200h^{-3} \mathrm{Gpc}^3\) volume, despite different intrinsic modelling assumptions.
 This result shows without reasonable doubt that different EFT setups agree.

-This paper is organized as follows: Section \ref{sec:mock} presents the simulations we used to test our pipeline.
+We organize this paper as follows: Section \ref{sec:mock} presents the simulations we used to test our pipeline.
 Section \ref{sec:theory} briefly explains the theory behind the \textsc{PyBird} model and how we adopted the \textit{ShapeFit} methodology into this ecosystem.
 Section \ref{sec:result} shows the configurations we used for our tests and the main results of this work.
 From there, for the interested reader, we dig deeper into the details of the \textit{ShapeFit} and \textit{Full-Modelling} methods (in Sections \ref{sec:Shapefit} and \ref{sec:Full-Modelling} respectively), testing various systematic effects and extended cosmological models.
 In Section \ref{sec:corr_func}, we show a brief but representative set of results from the correlation function and compare them to the constraints with the power spectrum.
 Lastly, we conclude in Section \ref{sec:conclusion}.